 I was a Marketing Manager at the time and I was ambitious, career-focused, confident and extremely driven.
 With the world at my feet, I felt like I had it all.
 I’d achieved good marks at school.
 I was school captain and dated one of the best players on the high school football team.
 I then survived two years at boarding school, moved to the city and completed higher education.

-I’d landed the job of my dreams!
+I’d landed the job of my dreams (or so I thought at the time!).
 I had a long-term boyfriend at the time and spent my savings on homewares, clothing and concert tickets.
 My life revolved around my job during the week and nightclubs on the weekend.
 But apart from the odd weekend away, I’d never really travelled.
-In fact, despite relocating to the city, I’d never lived anywhere outside of my home state of Queensland!
+In fact, despite relocating to the city, I’d never lived anywhere outside of my home state of Queensland.

 It was the first time that I realised that the world is such a vast and diverse place!
 Yet for twenty-something years, I had spent my entire lifetime viewing it from such a small perspective.